July 2019 – By Jean-François Clocheau

 - The selling company receives a payment tax notice of sale taxes.

 Slide 16: With the OECD‘s BEPS agreements, the sale taxes, with all other informations, are transmitted in real time to the HMRC, the buyer’s tax authority and notified in MTD.

 Comment: with this transfer between tax authorities, the OECD’s BEPS guidelines are effective on each transaction before accounting and tax closing and not a posteriori on judicial requisition.

 Slide 17: The Wayfair Tax is credited to the UK Treasury.

-Slide 18: HMRC Issues the Tax Clearance Authorization (TCA) to pay the transaction by buyer’s bank.
+Slide 18: HMRC Issues the Tax Clearance Authorisation (TCA) to pay the transaction by buyer’s bank.

 - The HMRC sends by e-mail the export labels for the vendor company with barcodes and all information for import into the UK.
 Customs controls may take place anywhere between the place of dispatch and the receipt of the parcel.

 Comment: This system renders useless the land borders that are envisaged between United Kingdom and the European Union for the transactions of material goods and also immaterial when it comes to services, by the fact that the customs control is done at the level of billing by its associated digital tax returns and not in a country during the delivery, where it can still occur.(Declarative system B²B – cross-border transaction: Slide 26).

 - The HMRC sends by e-mail a copy of the export references of the transaction for customs checks by the seller’s tax authorities.

 Slide 19: The buyer sends his bank a payment order all taxes included.
 Comment: With this type of payment, there is no difference between a business registered at the VAT and an ultimate consumer.

-Slide 20: With the tax authorization TCA of the transaction, the bank debits the buyer’s account all taxes included and returns a payment notice.
+Slide 20: With the tax authorisation TCA of the transaction, the bank debits the buyer’s account all taxes included and returns a payment notice.

 Comment: We see that without TCA, it is impossible to transmit to the seller’s bank the payment request.

 Unlike the first version of DAGTVA which planned to forward this TCA with the complete payment, this new version does not modify interbank transactions.